osposweb/osposweb.github.io/OSPOS-development-index.md

   * [Invoking functions and making links dialogs](#how-to-invokes-that-function-with-anchor-as-a-modal-dialog-and-what-will-have-it)
   * [Translations and laguajes](#always-use-translations-event-hardcoded-strings)

+### Code and API Documentation

+OSPOS tries to follow the in code documentation generated automatically by ApiGen (see https://github.com/ApiGen/ApiGen).
+The documentation is saved under docs and if you check https://dan4cat.github.io/opensourcepos/ you can browse it straight from GitHub.
+Code documentation can be read pointing the browser to `opensourcepos/docs/index.html` if was generated in your local repo (however it's suggested to remove that dir in a production environment).

+Read here how to enable that in your repo: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/ ApiGen is also part of grunt script so we should have fresh code documentation every time we run grunt script..

 ### About the Secure Controller and Controllers

 The `Secure_Controller` loads the `Employee` model, verify the login in in database and not in session object.

 All the controller/calls to modules has preloaded and extends from `Secure_Controller` so after that the module access are checked and each module represents a controller.
+For more info about controllers API check code documentation at https://dan4cat.github.io/opensourcepos/

 ### Get information about current user: the employee